bandari-thiru/Project_3/README.md

 - The classified data is displayed on screen which can be further edited by user based on requirement.

-- On Clicking **Upload to Database Button** the data gets stored in the MySQLite Database.
+- On Clicking **Upload to Database Button** the data gets stored in the SQLite Database.
 (Note: Provide respective host, user, password, database name in create_database, SQLite_table_creation and connect_database for establishing connection.)

 - Further with the help of **MODIFY** menu the uploaded data’s in SQLite Database can be accessed for **Read, Update and Delete** Operations.